Kurt Burnette

-Kurt Richard Burnette (born 7 November 1955) is an American Catholic prelate who serves as the Bishop of Passaic in the Ruthenian Greek Catholic Church.
+Kurt Richard Burnette (born 7 November 1955) is an American Catholic prelate who serves as the Eparch of Passaic in the Ruthenian Greek Catholic Church.
 He succeeded Bishop William C. Skurla.
 Burnette was appointed on October 29, 2013, by Pope Francis, and enthroned in a Divine Liturgy at the Cathedral of St. Michael the Archangel in Passaic, New Jersey on December 4.

 On 20 October 2020, Pope Francis named Burnette as apostolic administrator of the former Slovak Catholic Eparchy of Saints Cyril and Methodius of Toronto.
 On 3 March, 2022, Pope Francis changed the jurisdiction and circumscription of the eparchy to establish the Exarchate of Saints Cyril and Methodius of Toronto.
 Burnette was appointed apostolic administrator of this new exarchate.

-In January 23, 2023, Burnette was appointed as apostolic administrator of both the Ruthenian Eparchy of Parma and the Eparchy of the Holy Protection of Mary of Phoenix.
-These appointments, noted as being temporary, have made Burnette the leader of over half of the Byzantine Catholic eparchies worldwide.
+In January 23, 2023, Burnette was appointed as apostolic administrator of both the Eparchy of Parma and the Eparchy of Phoenix.
+These appointments, noted as being temporary, made Burnette the leader of over half of the Ruthenian Byzantine Catholic eparchies worldwide, until the appointment of Robert Mark Pipta as eparch of Parma.